How to Reach Business Decision Makers: 5 Proven Steps That Work!

 Something like this is a highly relevant conversation powered by the results of data-driven marketing.

 Why does this matter?
 It sets you apart from the competition.
-It’s also breath of fresh air for the decision maker because you have demonstrated your competence without being pushy or “salesy.”
+It’s also a breath of fresh air for the decision maker because you have demonstrated your competence without being pushy or “salesy.”
 You are seen as a consultant and thought leader as opposed to a “salesperson” trying to get on their calendar with a cold outreach (this never works).

 TIP: Also, consider connecting on LinkedIn with decision makers in companies that engaged with your case study.
 When sending the “connect” request, briefly introduce yourself as the author of the case study.
 Remember they now see you as the “expert.”